 Rationale: Bylaws 4.3(n)(i) speak of the IRP rules conforming with international arbitration norms and applying fairly to all parties.
 A filing fee is the norm in arbitration proceedings (and indeed in judicial proceedings) but clearly should be set at a level so as not serve as a barrier to justice.

-ICANN should review the filing fee against other similar actions and, if appropriate, revise the fee and itself cover the balance of the up-front payment considered necessary by ICDR
+ICANN should review the filing fee against other similar processes and, if appropriate, reduce the fee payable by the claimant, with ICANN covering the balance of the up-front payment considered necessary by ICDR

 Rationale: this aligns with the above and with the spirit of Bylaws 4.3(r), i.e. that ICANN shall bear all the administrative costs of maintaining the IRP mechanism

+Other similar processes, as referred to above, includes other international arbitration proceedings.
+The assessment should be against the filing fee for a non-monetary claim.
+Other administrative fees or costs of arbitrators charged in addition to a filing fee should be excluded from consideration since ICANN is responsible for the administrative costs of maintaining the IRP mechanism, including the arbitrator costs.
+An appropriate IRP filing fee would be at the mid-point of the range.

+Rationale: Bylaws 4.3(a)(viii) refers to resolution consistent with international arbitral norms; 4.3(n)(i) and (ii) also make similar reference.

+Examples:

+ICC: $5,000 plus a variable amount as a provisional advance on administrative costs including arbitrator costs.

+FORUM Business-Business Arbitration: $800 (non-monetary claims)

+London Court of International Arbitration: £1,950 (approx $2400) then an hourly rate for LCIA administration

+CEDR CPR Rules: $1,750 plus admin fee (amount unclear)

 Deserving [needy] applicants should be entitled to seek a waiver of the fee.
 Rather than attempting to develop potentially complex rules dealing with such a waiver, this should be addressed via the process envisaged by Bylaws 4.3(y) (establishing a means for meaningful participation for not for profits, etc).